firesharkstudios/butterfly-server/README.md

 ### The Server

-Here is the key server code...
+Here is the key server code for our to-do list manager...

 ```csharp
 public static void Init(IDatabase database, IWebApiServer webApiServer, IChannelServer channelServer) {